Protagonist888/Protagonist888/README.md

 - 👋 Hi, I’m @Protagonist888
 - 👀 I’m interested in ...
-Data Science, Machine Learning, blockchain
+Julia, optimization, blockchain
-- 🌱 I’m currently learning ... data science, ML, blockchain (solidity)
+- 🌱 I’m currently learning ... data science, ML, blockchain, optimization, Julia, OpenAI
 - 💞️ I’m looking to collaborate on ...projects related to any of the above
 - 📫 How to reach me ...